 Table of content

+As a Back-End Developer with a special proficiency in cloud-computing and architecture, I always root for individual approaches in choosing web dev stacks for projects.
+To build and maintain scalable backend systems the tech stack is the key.
 In this article, you’ll get to know what a web stack is, what the types of web dev stacks are, and how to pick the best stack for web development for your startup.

 What is a Web Development Stack?

 What you’re experiencing on a web browser is built through a set of frameworks, programming languages, databases, and tools.
-The combination of every piece of tools and technologies that result in a web application is called the web development stack.
+The combination of every piece of tools and technologies that result in a web application is called the web development stacks.

 The technology stack for web development is then categorized into front-end and back-end.
 The tools that power both types of web components differ, yet synchronizes to function as a whole.
 Both front-end and back-end dev stacks are mandatory when you’re building a web app.